benjystanton/benjystanton.github.io/src/posts/2018-12-27-christmas-day-dinner-timings-2018.md

 categories: personal
 ---

-<p class="lede">We cooked Christmas dinner this year, for the first time in at least 6 years.
+<p>We cooked Christmas dinner this year, for the first time in at least 6 years.
 On Christmas Eve we planned our timings in great detail.</p>

 The Turkey was about 7 kilograms (about 15 pounds) which was too big for 7 people, even allowing for Boxing Day leftovers (10 pound next year?).
 We used recipes from Nigella and Jamie for the turkey and it turned out well.
 It had been soaking in a brine bath for almost 2 days.
 We cooked it for about 4 hours in the end (which was probably a smidge too long).